ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     switch:RotateTo(Rotation.New(0, 90, 0), 2)
     ```

-    Now that we have the switch’s starting rotation set to a variable, we just need to include it in our rotation statement:
+    Now that we have the switch's starting rotation set to a variable, we just need to include it in our rotation statement:

     `switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 2)`